MatteoFrascarelli/rosbot_humble/README.md

 If you don't know how to develop using git you can follow [this guide](https://learngitbranching.js.org/) and the [official guide](https://git-scm.com/docs/git-commit) or also [this](https://www.atlassian.com/git/tutorials/saving-changes/git-commit).
 Or you can use [gitkraken](https://www.gitkraken.com/).

+Tip: There are some useful alias in ~/.bashrc (inside the docker)
 ---

 ### Bug Report